7 Benefits of Living in a Townhome

-There’s quite a few benefits to living in a townhome versus single-family or condominiums.
-If you live in a town or city, chances are there’s quite a wide variety of homes for you to choose from as a buyer.
-So why choose a townhome over the other two?
+There’s quite a few benefits to living in a townhome versus a single-family or condominium.
+If you live in an urban area and are a potential buyer, chance is there’s a wide variety of homes for you to choose from.
+So why choose to buy a townhome over the other two?

-Some might prefer the space of a single-family home, or perhaps the lock and leave lifestyle offered by apartment style condominiums.
-But in the middle of these two home styles are townhouse, a type of residence which is a nice balance between the two.
+Some might prefer the space of a single-family home, or perhaps the lock-and-leave lifestyle offered by apartment style condominiums.
+But in the middle of these two property types are townhouses, which is essentially a nice balance between the two.

 Townhomes are a great alternative to a more expensive single-family home, while also providing some of the benefits of condo living.
 But wait, there’s lots more!

 Here’s several benefits to living in a townhome versus a single-family or condominium.
 Let us know why you would choose to live in a townhome below and we’ll add it to our list!

 #1 – No neighbours above or below you

 Most townhomes are built without units above or below.
 This means that you’ll have no neighbours up or down, just to the left and right (unless you have a corner unit).

 If you’ve ever lived in a condo or stacked townhome below someone else, chances are you know what its like hearing footsteps at all hours of the day.
 It’s not the most pleasant or peaceful experience, especially when the neighbours have pets or young children running around at all hours of the day – and night.

 In some instances, like at Noble in the University District, you’ll see a stacked townhouse configuration where there’s condos above or below, but not often.